rbykov04/rb-kos-research/doc/4-report-agda-kasperskyOS.md

 ## Discussion

-What can we do better?
+What do next?

 1. We need research perfomance microhs (we need time to wait output)
 2. We need custom RTE.hs (What should we do here?)
-3. It time to make smt usefull.
+3. It's time to make smt usefull.

 ## Conclusion

 We want to run agda and we did this.

 Thank you!